squins/gdx-backend-bytecoder/README.md

 #### Which backend to use
 The sample app supports js and wasm.

-This can be set in the properties of the gdx-backend-bytecoder-example pom:
+This can be set in the properties of the `gdx-backend-bytecoder-example` `pom`:

     <bytecoder-mavenplugin.backend>